prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/terminal/commands/remove.ts](../lib/terminal/commands/remove.ts)**                                   - A command driven utility to recursively remove file system artifacts.
    - **[../lib/terminal/commands/server.ts](../lib/terminal/commands/server.ts)**                                   - A command driven HTTP server for running the terminal instance of the application.
    - **[../lib/terminal/commands/test.ts](../lib/terminal/commands/test.ts)**                                       - A command driven wrapper for all test utilities.
+   - **[../lib/terminal/commands/test_browser.ts](../lib/terminal/commands/test_browser.ts)**                       - A command driven wrapper for tests to be sent to the browser to impose changes to the DOM and test the result.
    - **[../lib/terminal/commands/test_service.ts](../lib/terminal/commands/test_service.ts)**                       - A command driven wrapper for the service tests, which test the various services used by the application.
    - **[../lib/terminal/commands/test_simulation.ts](../lib/terminal/commands/test_simulation.ts)**                 - A command driven wrapper for running simulation tests of supported terminal commands.
    - **[../lib/terminal/commands/update.ts](../lib/terminal/commands/update.ts)**                                   - A command to update the application from git and then run the build.